ibm-cloud-docs/assistant/intent-detection.md

 New English-language service instances use the new intent recognition model automatically.
 It is disabled for existing dialog skills.
 You can turn it on for your existing dialog skills to start taking advantage of the improved performance that it offers.
 However, be aware that switching this feature on in an existing dialog skill will result in noticeable changes to the confidence scores associated with your existing intents.

-You can learn more about the model by reading the [Benchmarking Intent Detection for Task-Oriented Dialog Systems](https://arxiv.org/abs/2012.03929){: external} benchmarking paper on the Cornell University website.
+You can learn more about the model by reading the [Watson Assistant improves intent detection accuracy, leads against AI vendors cited in published study](https://www.ibm.com/blogs/watson/2020/12/watson-assistant-improves-intent-detection-accuracy-leads-against-ai-vendors-cited-in-published-study/){: external} blog post, which has a link to a downloadable benchmarking paper.

 The new model is available as a beta feature for English dialog and actions skills only.
 {: note}